 13 Other sources

 A few foods that don’t fall into the other categories contain iron.
 Just one tablespoon of blackstrap molasses contains 20 percent of your daily value of iron, but it’s not a food that most regularly eat.
-Dark chocolate—a bar that’s at least 45-percent cacao solids—can also provide iron, though content differs from bar to bar.
+Dark chocolate—particularly a bar that’s at least 45-percent cacao solids—can also provide iron, though content differs from bar to bar.
 Generally, a one-ounce piece of dark chocolate contains 3.4 mg of iron.

 You can also take vegan supplements to add daily iron to your diet.
 Consult with your doctor before adding a supplement to your routine.